sgrant41/sgrant41/README.md

 welcome

 ## About Me
-I'm a mechanical engineer, so I'm mainly using this to share or project documentation, i.e. CAD files.
-Computer code scares me, and I fully support a butlerian jihad.
+I'm a mechanical engineer, so I'm mainly using this to share project documentation.
+Coding scares me.
 <!--
 **sgrant41/sgrant41** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.